mikael-ros/mikael-ros/tools.md

 ### Adobe
 #### Figma
-I use this to prototype my projects before designing them, and use it to make various icons.
+I use this to prototype my projects before developing them, and use it to make various icons.
+During my time at university, I have gained even more experience with this tool, and feel quite confident with it.

 #### Photoshop
 Been using this on and off for 10 years or so.
 Mostly use open source alternatives these days.